Power Of Sale

 - when vacant, he will arrange for locksmith services;

-- he will deal with any clutter, debris left by homeowners;
+- he will arrange for his team to deal with any clutter, debris left by homeowners;

 - he will oversee minor repairs to make the property more saleable;